Het32/osmanlica-klavye/README.md

 //Osmanlıca (Q) is based on US/Latin configuration(qwerty) with some arrangements.
 //Osmanlıca (F) is based on "Turkish F Keyboard" which invented for faster writings in Turkish but rarely used.
 * Download 3 file in the folder direcly to desktop.
-* Copy and paste codes in the **Beni Oku-Readme** file one by one to the terminal.(don't forget to pres enter each time)
+* Copy and paste codes in the **Kodlar-Codes** file one by one to the terminal.(Each code is seperated with "-----------------" ,don't forget to pres enter for each code)
 * Go to keyboard options and choose **Layout** from the upper menu.
 Then add Osmanlıca.
 * If you are going to use 2 keyboard at the same time specify a combination from **Chance layout option** for switching between 2 keyboard.
 * Relog or restart your computer for changes to apply.